-The MCC working group/sub-committees met last on March 4th (CT) and November 3rd (ADA) to continue to address the coordinated plan's remaining short-term recommendations for FY 22 which includes advancing the mobility management program implementation study and ADA coordination among the transit providers.
-Given various agencies staffing shortages and workloads, multiple federal Triennial Reviews and pending MMIS work, the ADA subcommittee Chair/Vice Chair with CAMPO concurrence paused the ADA subcommittee meetings.
-During the subcommittee hiatus, CAMPO staff continued the work to address overlap or duplication of work with the MMIS consultant.
+Both MCC working group/sub-committees met last on May 6th to continue to address the coordinated plan's remaining short-term recommendations for FY 22 which includes advancing the mobility management program implementation study and ADA coordination among the transit providers.
+Given various agencies staffing shortages and workloads, multiple federal Triennial Reviews and pending MMIS work, the ADA subcommittee Chair/Vice Chair with CAMPO concurrence had paused the ADA subcommittee meetings since November.
+During the subcommittee hiatus, CAMPO staff continued the work to address overlap or duplication of MMIS work.
 CAMPO staff is coordinating MMIS and MCC work including the remaining short-term ADA recommendations yet to be completed.

 The CT subcommittee Chair/members are also working directly with the MMIS consultants to develop the regional mobility program.
 A subset of the CT committee met in late February to determine if a potential Social Pinpoint platform pilot program to improve communication and data exchange between the human service agencies and the transit providers is doable.
 New human service agency members are joining the MCC CT subcommittee.
 Committee members are participating in activities and progress on the State's NEMT program.
 In the coming months, there will be continued close coordination with the MMIP study project team/consultant and the MCC, coordinating the work including developing the structure for the mobility management program and obtaining leadership guidance on the mobility management study's direction.
-Next subcommittee working meetings are scheduled for Friday, May 8th to continue this work.
+During the May 6th meetings, members provided an update and input requested on the MMIS work and the outline of the Short-Term Report was reviewed.
+Next subcommittee working meetings are scheduled for Wednesday, June 1st (ADA) and Friday, June 3rd (CT) to continue this work reviewing the Short-Term Report and planning for the Mid-Term scheduled work.

 The full MCC committee was updated on all sub-committee activities at the quarterly January 20th meeting.
 MMIS consultants from Nelson Nygaard participated in the meeting to continue learning more about the member agencies and provide content to the study.
 CAMPO presented the draft stakeholder's presentation and received input on it.
 The April 21st quarterly meeting was cancelled due to reasons cited above.
 The next full committee quarterly meeting is scheduled for July 21st.
-Project updates to the

-CAMPO TCC/Executive Board will occur in May/June while Wake Board of Commissioners, TPAC and other partner boards updates will also occur in the new fiscal year.
+Project updates to the CAMPO TCC/Executive Board will occur in May/June while Wake Board of Commissioners, TPAC and other partner boards updates will also occur in the new fiscal year.
 Information on the MCC's work is on the CAMPO's Mobility Coordination Committee webpage.
 (Staff Contact: Crystal Odum)